Can a Certain Style of ART be Evil?

 Where does the desire to create originate?
 The answer can be found in the very first verse of the Bible: “In the beginning God created…” Human beings are created in God’s likeness (Genesis 1:26-27) and the Scriptures show that it’s spiritual to imitate our Creator (Ephesians 5:1).
 In other words, we create because our Maker is a creator.

 No art form or its particular style is intrinsically evil.
 As Paul put it by the Holy Spirit: “I am convinced, being fully persuaded in the Lord Jesus, that nothing is unclean in itself” (Romans 14:14).
 Art is simply a tool for people to use.
 It’s neutral.
 Only the message it conveys can be evil.
 But evil shouldn’t be confused with heavy, brooding, shocking or ugly.
-These things might not be light, fun, pleasant or beautiful, but they’re relevant to the human experience in a fallen world.
+While these things aren’t light, fun, pleasant or beautiful, they’re relevant to the human experience in a fallen world.

-Furthermore, just because an individual might be morally dubious, it doesn’t automatically make his/her art evil.
+Furthermore, just because an individual might be an unbeliever it doesn’t automatically make his/her art evil.
 For instance, an atheist who hates Christianity could paint an outstanding picture of a beautiful landscape.
 Would this make the painting evil?
-No, the piece simply conveys the inspiring beauty of the Earth; the moral character of the artist is irrelevant.
+No, the piece simply conveys the inspiring beauty of the Earth; the spiritual condition of the artist is irrelevant.
 So a Christian could hang this work in his/her home and enjoy it for what it is.
-You could say that believers are free to enjoy works of art that aren’t stamped “safe” by their local Christian store (or their pastor or sect).
+You could say that believers are free to enjoy works of art that aren’t stamped “safe” by their local Christian store (or their pastor/sect).

 Of course art is a matter of taste and so not everyone likes the same kinds of art or styles of the art in question.
 But just because someone doesn’t personally like a particular form/style of art doesn’t make it evil or worthless.
 It just means they don’t like it; and that’s their prerogative.